Make Your Halloween Boo-tifully Healthy and Eco-Friendly!

 If the waste and sugar overload of typical Halloween celebrations makes you quake in your boots, it’s time to give this fabulous fall holiday a healthy, eco-friendly makeover.

 It’s a fun time of year, but it's also rife with hidden pitfalls if you’re trying to live less wastefully and also reduce your exposure to toxins and chemicals.
-We’re here to help you find awesome, eco-friendly and healthy alternatives with tips for revamping Halloween!Choose Friendly (Not Frightening) Candy
+We’re here to help you find awesome, eco-friendly and healthy alternatives with tips for revamping Halloween.
+Check out these healthy tips for Halloween now!Choose Friendly (Not Frightening) Candy

 Every kid deserves to have a happy Halloween, but for those with food allergies, sensitivities, or who want a healthier, sustainable treats, the candy offered by the neighbors can be scary!
 Most candy kids receive during Halloween is loaded with high fructose corn syrup, dyes and chemical preservatives.
 It’s also worth mentioning that traditionally grown cacao, the main ingredient in chocolate, is frequently grown with lots of pesticides.
 When selecting treats for this Halloween, look for products without dyes or chemical preservatives, and opt for organic options when possible.